BMIS 520 IT Infrastructure

 Course Requirements Checklist

-After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussion: Business Information

 Discussions are collaborative learning experiences.
-Therefore, the student is required to provide a thread, of 1,600 words, in response to the provided prompt.
-The student must then post 3 replies, of 400 words each, to their classmates' threads.
+Therefore, the student is required to provide a thread of 1,600 words in response to the provided prompt.
 The student must support their assertions with at least 8 scholarly citations in APA format.
+The student must then post 3 replies, of 400 words each, to their classmates’ threads.
 Each reply must incorporate at least 1 scholarly citation in current APA format.

 Discussion: Biblical View of Technology and Project Presentation